Silvertip shark

 The silvertip shark (Carcharhinus albimarginatus) is a large species of requiem shark, in the family Carcharhinidae, with a fragmented distribution throughout the tropical Indian and Pacific Oceans.
 It is often encountered around offshore islands and coral reefs, and has been known to dive to a depth of 800 m.
 The silvertip shark resembles a larger and bulkier grey reef shark (C. amblyrhynchos), but can be easily identified by the prominent white margins on its fins.
 It attains a maximum length of 3 m.

 An aggressive, powerful apex predator, the silvertip shark feeds on a wide variety of bony fishes, as well as eagle rays, smaller sharks, and cephalopods.
 This species dominates other requiem sharks of equal size when competing for food, and larger individuals are often heavily scarred from conflicts with others of its species.
 As with other members of its family, the silvertip shark is viviparous, with females giving birth to one to 11 pups in the summer.
 Silvertip sharks are regarded as potentially dangerous to humans, as they often approach divers quite closely.
 This slow-reproducing species is taken by commercial fisheries for its meat, fins, skin, cartilage, and jaws and teeth, which has apparently led to local population declines or extirpations.

 Taxonomy and phylogeny

 The silvertip shark was originally described as Carcharias albimarginatus by German naturalist Eduard Rüppell, in the 1837 Fische des Rothen Meeres (Fishes of the Red Sea).
 The name was later changed to the currently valid Carcharhinus albimarginatus.
 The specific epithet is derived from the Latin albi meaning "white", and marginatus meaning "to enclose with a border", in reference to the distinct white fin margins.
 In 1960, a 103 cm-long immature male caught off Ras Muhammad in the Red Sea was designated as the type specimen.
 Based on similarities in morphology, tooth shape, and vertebral characters, Garrick (1982) proposed the grey reef shark as the closest relative of the silvertip shark.
 This interpretation was corroborated by Lavery (1992), based on allozyme data.

+The earliest fossil record of the silvertip shark are fossil teeth from the Middle Miocene of Chile.
+They are also known from Late Miocene and Early Pliocene of Chile and Ecuador, including the La Portada Formation and the Bahia Inglesa Formation of Chile.